 Serving our State - ND Facts

-ND EPSCoR funds faculty and students for STEM research and education activities, and it supports the STEM pipeline at 11 higher education institutions within the North Dakota University System (NDUS) and the North Dakota Association of Tribal Colleges (NDATC), including:
+ND EPSCoR funds faculty and students for STEM research and education activities, and supports the STEM pathway at 11 higher education institutions within the North Dakota University System (NDUS) and the North Dakota Association of Tribal Colleges (NDATC), including:

 |Three primarily |

-- Through the ND University System, the state has provided matching funds for the federal awards and other EPSCoR activities.
-The state benefits include improved research infrastructure, better equipped students, enhanced capabilities of researchers to obtain added federal funding, high-value skills and knowledge, and a STEM pathway that will benefit the state for decades ahead.
+- Through the ND University System, the state has provided matching funds which result in state benefits of improved research infrastructure, better equipped students, enhanced researcher capabilities to obtain added federal funding, high-value skills and knowledge, and a STEM pathway that will benefit the state for decades ahead.
 In addition, collaborations and interaction with industry will ensure ongoing impacts.

-- For every $1 of state input, ND EPSCoR-funded researchers have generated over $6.80 in external research awards from federal and other sources.
-View the 2019 ND EPSCoR Fact Sheet or the 2019 Infographic for more information about the program and its benefits.
+- Thanks to the federal and state funds, ND EPSCoR-funded researchers have been able to expand expertise and capacity, providing new opportunities to generate external research awards from federal and other sources.
+View the 2019 ND EPSCoR Fact Sheet for more information about the program and its benefits.